emqx/emqx-docs/en_US/operations/backup-restore.md

 EMQX adopts a distributed storage schema and also introduces a cluster transfer feature to ensure the system's high availability.

-This chapter will discuss how to backup your operating data and configuration files to prevent data losses in case of system malfunctions.
+This page discusses how to backup your operating data and configuration files to prevent data losses in case of system malfunctions.

 ## Data Import and Export